-Board members of LPRO have been heavily involved with the Eglinton Park Master Plan over the past three years.
+Board members of LPRO have been actively involved with the Eglinton Park Master Plan over the past three years.
 Creation of a new plan for the park was part of the Midtown in Focus study to address the need to update this sizable green space due to the increased community use.
 Currently redevelopment plans are ‘on-hold’ due to the pandemic with the exception of some much needed improvements to the north-south path on the east side of the park.
 We will continue to monitor and report on developments as they occur.

 LPRO is the ‘eyes and ears’ in the community, identifying park signs that are in need of repair and following up with Toronto Parks, Forestry and

 Recreation to make sure they are aware of the need for repair or replacement.
 Thanks to LPRO’s efforts signs at Lytton Park and at Chatsworth Ravine were replaced in 2019.